Resources for Cambodians with Final Removal Orders

 Group 1 (Current Class Members)

-- A Cambodian national residing in the U.S.,
+• A Cambodian national residing in the U.S.,

-- Who received a deportation or removal order, and
+• Who received a deportation or removal order, and

 Group 2 (Future Class Members)

-- A Cambodian national residing in the U.S.,
+• A Cambodian national residing in the U.S.,

-- Who received a deportation or removal order, and
+• Who received a deportation or removal order, and

-What will the proposed settlement do?
+What does the settlement require?

-Group 2 class members are all Cambodian nationals who receive new deportation orders and are released from ICE detention for a period of three years after the effective date of the settlement agreement.
 ICE must serve informational notices on Group 2 class members upon their release from immigration detention.
+Group 2 class members are all Cambodian nationals who receive new deportation orders and are released from ICE detention at any point for a period of three years after the date of the Court’s final approval of the settlement, April 27, 2026.

 If you are affiliated with a nonprofit that supports community members receiving the current two-week notices, please contact us at cambodiasettlement@asianlawcaucus.org for guidance on supporting affected individuals and families.